octoxalis/TypexJS/source/matter/pages/specifiers.md

 The suffix specifying the type is an underscore character followed by a single letter:
 + **lowercase** for "wrapped" types
 {% _short_note %}
-Boolean, Number, BigInt, String, Array, Object, Symbol, Function, Class, RegExp.
+Boolean, Number, String, Array, Object, Symbol, Function, Class, RegExp.
+BigInt type is listed in the [number page].
 See [ MDN Primitive description]{{U_o.OUTLINK_s}}
 {% end_short_note %}
 ,